-When DOC is the requesting agency, the project officer must provide necessary resources for technical evaluation of proposals; attend oral presentations and technical evaluation discussions; conduct or assist with evaluations; review the evaluation plan; have representation on the source selection board; and provide the correct funding code for the award.

-When DOC is the servicing agency, the contracting officer must appoint the source selection authority and source evaluation board; ensure evaluations are conducted fairly; ensure award decisions are properly documented; consult with the requesting agency prior to making a final decision; execute the decision and provide debriefings as necessary; and ensure FPDS reporting is accurate.
+When the Department of Commerce is the requesting agency, the project officer must provide necessary resources for technical evaluation of proposals; attend oral presentations and technical evaluation discussions; conduct or assist with evaluations; review the evaluation plan; have representation on the source selection board; and provide the correct funding code for the award.
+When the Department of Commerce is the servicing agency, the contracting officer must appoint the source selection authority and source evaluation board; ensure evaluations are conducted fairly; ensure award decisions are properly documented; consult with the requesting agency prior to making a final decision; execute the decision and provide debriefings as necessary; and ensure FPDS reporting is accurate.

-3.5.3 Contract Administration
+3.4.3 Contract Administration

 a.
 Conduct inspection, acceptance, and surveillance - the parties are jointly responsible for examining and testing supplies or services to determine conformance with contract requirements and monitoring the contractor's work to ensure compliance with contract terms including the quality assurance surveillance plan, if applicable.
 Achievement of milestones against the agreed upon schedule and against the overall period of performance must be managed so that changes can be addressed timely and expectations of both parties can be fully managed and met.
 Measurable changes to the requirements, milestones, and deliverables shall be recorded through formal modification/amendment to the agreement.
-Careful monitoring of a potential change to the period of performance must be maintained so that any change can be affected prior to expiration of the agreement.
+Careful monitoring of a potential change to the period of performance must be maintained so that any change can be executed prior to expiration of the agreement.

-When DOC is the requesting agency, the project officer must ensure deliverables are received and quality is acceptable; inspect work for compliance with requirements; and conduct appropriate surveillance.
-The Project Officer, in conjunction with the finance offices, is responsible for cost monitoring of payable and reimbursable interagency acquisitions.
+When the Department of Commerce is the requesting agency, the project officer must ensure deliverables are received and quality is acceptable; inspect work for compliance with requirements; and conduct appropriate surveillance.
+The project officer, in conjunction with the finance offices, is responsible for cost monitoring of payable and reimbursable interagency acquisitions.

-When DOC is the servicing agency, the contracting officer collaboratively identifies the respective roles for contract administration functions; ensures that personnel appointed for contract administration duties are carrying out their responsibilities; and ensures that appropriate surveillance is conducted.
-The project officer within the DOC operating unit, in conjunction with the finance office, is responsible for oversight of funding received against the performance of the products or services provided.
+When the Department of Commerce is the servicing agency, the contracting officer collaboratively identifies the respective roles for contract administration functions; ensures that personnel appointed for contract administration duties are carrying out their responsibilities; and ensures that appropriate surveillance is conducted.
+The project officer within the Department of Commerce operating unit, in conjunction with the finance office, is responsible for oversight of funding received against the performance of the products or services provided.
 Projected or actual deficits must be anticipated such that they are addressed and corrected prior to the expiration date of the agreement.